thephez/docs-core/docs/reference/p2p-network-control-messages.md

 | 16    | IP address | char      | IPv6 address in **big endian byte order**.
 IPv4 addresses can be provided as [IPv4-mapped IPv6 addresses](http://en.wikipedia.org/wiki/IPv6#IPv4-mapped_IPv6_addresses)
 | 2     | port       | uint16_t  | Port number in **big endian byte order**.
 Note that Dash Core will only connect to nodes with non-standard port numbers as a last resort for finding peers.
 This is to prevent anyone from trying to use the network to disrupt non-Dash services that run on other ports.

 The following annotated hexdump shows part of an [`addr` message](../reference/p2p-network-control-messages.md#addr).
-(The <<glossary:message header>> has been omitted and the actual IP address has been replaced with a [RFC5737](http://tools.ietf.org/html/rfc5737) reserved IP address.)
+(The [message header](../resources/glossary.md#message-header) has been omitted and the actual IP address has been replaced with a [RFC5737](http://tools.ietf.org/html/rfc5737) reserved IP address.)

 ``` text
 fde803 .............................
 Address count: 1000